-A general authorisation in the Cloud Services Agreement can authorize CSP to change subprocessors or jurisdictions without the requirement to obtain additional authorization from the Customer, subject to a prior notice to the Customer.
+A general authorization in the Cloud Services Agreement can authorize CSP to change subprocessors or jurisdictions without the requirement to obtain additional authorization from the Customer, subject to a prior notice to the Customer.

 More specifically, the CSP shall put in place a mechanism whereby the Customer shall be notified of any changes concerning an addition or a replacement of a subprocessor engaged by the CSP based on a general authorization by the Customer.
 In such a case the notification shall be made before that subprocessor starts to process Customer Personal Data.
 Notification may be made to the Customer through automated notices or other means where appropriate.
 Within a reasonable period of receiving such notification, the Customer may object to any such changes.
 If the CSP and Customer cannot find a mutually agreeable resolution to address the Customer's objection, the Customer may terminate in accordance with the termination rights, as specified in the Cloud Services Agreement, or as mutually agreed by the Customer and the CSP.
+CSP shall always provide at least one effective measure for the Customer to object to any changes of subprocessors in order to prevent the respective processing (e.g. by termination of the affected Cloud Service, suspending the processing activities subject to the objected change, or by deletion of Customer Personal Data).